Piggy Logo

 SSM Parameter Store

-The piggy also support SSM Parameter Store.
-To retrieve secrets from parameter store, you will just add an annotation piggysec.com/aws-ssm-parameter-path.
-The piggy automatically detect this annotation and pull the secrets from parameter store instead of secret manager.
+Piggy also supports SSM Parameter Store.
+To retrieve secrets from Parameter Store, simply add the annotation piggysec.com/aws-ssm-parameter-path.
+Piggy automatically detects this annotation and pulls the secrets from Parameter Store instead of Secrets Manager.

-Note: it support only GetParameterByPath so referencing AWS Secrets Manager secrets from Parameter Store parameters is not supported yet.
+Note: It only supports GetParameterByPath.
+Referencing AWS Secrets Manager secrets from Parameter Store parameters is not yet supported.

 Annotations